flare-foundation/governance-proposals/FIP/FIP_11.md

 While volatility incentives allow for temporary changes in these parameters, new default values may be desirable depending on underlying changes in block creation times or market behavior.
 Additionally, the fee parameters for the volatility incentives may need to be changed accordingly.

-**Scaling reward split**: Currently 80% of the rewards are allocated to submission accuracy, 10% to timely signature deposition, and 10% to finalization.
+**Scaling reward split**: Currently, in the FTSO Scaling protocol 80% of the rewards are allocated to submission accuracy, 10% to timely signature deposition, and 10% to finalization.
-To provide fairer allocation of rewards, these percentages may be changed in the future to values in the ranges: 70-80%, 10-15%, 10-15% respectively.
+To provide fairer allocation of rewards, these percentages may be adjusted in the future to values in the ranges: 70-80%, 10-15%, 10-15% respectively.

 **Unearned rewards**: Certain protocols within the Flare network are assigned an amount of inflationary rewards per voting epoch, but it is possible (or even likely) that not all the assigned rewards will be earned by the providers.
 Currently, these rewards are burnt: however, in the future, it may be beneficial to the network to redirect these pools of unassigned rewards to create grants for data providers to help support their infrastructure requirements.